sab-kc/python-algorithm-implementations/README.md

 # Python Implementations for Molecular Science Applications

-A collection of different algorithms and data structures with a focus on molecular systems implemented using Python.
+A collection of different algorithms, data structures, and simulations with a focus on molecular systems implemented using Python.

 All files are my implementation of assignments given to me through the Molecular Science and Software Engineering Master's Program at UC Berkeley.